Other sections in Masters:

 This module will help students to apply the concepts of marketing modelling in its application to complex consumer and business markets.
 Students will also appreciate how such type of modelling work can help managers make better technical marketing-related decisions such as store location or the amount and type of promotional activity to promote brands.

-In your second year, you will also choose two modules from the optional choices listed below.
+You will also choose two or three optional modules from those listed below.

 This module enables you to develop an appreciation of the dynamics of the international marketplace and the complex and challenging forces shaping this environment.
 It uses the principles and frameworks underpinning international marketing to assess how key marketing and consumer behaviour theories, models and concepts apply in an increasingly globalised and internationally competitive marketplace.